blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 After negotiation with the Data Subject during Data Capture, the superprivate System applies metadata to the Data Capture to indicate concrete consents and limitations that it wants to respect in run-time of data processing.

 Even if a less than superprivate System does not want to dynamically negotiate consent, it can still benefit from this data structure in order to show (fragment by fragment) the policies in place.
 The information obligation during capture (as defined by GDPR.13 and GDPR.14) is currently mostly achieved by Privacy Policies (that nobody ever reads).
 The inform-as-you-capture paradigm works as tooltip (or equivalent interface element), more adapted to the actual demonstration of transparency.

+### A Way for Systems to Sign Responses

+Should we include a way for systems to sign responses and allow to confirm their authenticity.
+Maybe it can be a set of optional variables for signatures and keys in the [Privacy Request Response](#privacy-request-response)) so that they can be easily nested as they only sign the body of the response?
+Or is there (certainly is, but should we use it) some standard way to handle this separately from the format of the requests and responses?

+### Place of `message`, `lang`, `transitivity`

+Should `message`, `lang`, `transitivity` be properties of Privacy Request, Demand or both?

+### Expect Language

+Should we implement the Accept-Language logic from HTTP?
+Data Subjects arent' supposed to all speak English?

 ## References